johannesstroebele91/mongodb-library/1_basics/setup-and-run/run-database-server.md

 # Basics

+The MongoDB server can be started

+- as a service and
+- as a process

 Multiple methods exist to start the MongoDB database server via the service:

 1. Automatic start via MongoD (Windows only)